 Kenyan President Uhuru Kenyatta made a surprise visit to Addis Ababa on Sunday to support the efforts by the African Union (AU)-led to facilitate negotiations toward peace between the Ethiopian government and a coalition of opposition groups.

 The mediation efforts come ahead of an upcoming three-day visit to Africa by US Secretary of State Antony Blinken, who has backed the AU's attempts to help resolve the ongoing conflict in the East African country.

 The US has also threatened to impose sanctions on the Ethiopian government and the opposition Tigray People's Liberation Front (TPLF) unless they agree to move forward on talks.

-With thousands of people dead, 2 million displaced and mounting fears of a rebel march on the capital, Ethiopia's war threatens to unleash instability across the fragile Horn of Africa region.
+With thousands of people dead, 2 million displaced and mounting fears of a TPLF march on the capital, Ethiopia's war threatens to unleash instability across the fragile Horn of Africa region.

 The AU, which is headquartered in Addis Ababa, made a renewed effort in recent weeks to bring an end to Ethiopia's conflict, with former Nigerian President Olusegun Obasanjo leading the push.

 Obasanjo left Ethiopia on Thursday following meetings with Prime Minister Abiy Ahmed and the leadership of the TPLF group.
 However, neither side made any commitments to negotiate.